 Coffee consumption and blood pressurePrint this page

-Although the precise nature of the relationship between coffee and blood pressure is still unclear, overall the evidence suggests that regular intake of caffeinated coffee does not increase the risk of hypertension.
+Although the precise nature of the relationship between coffee and blood pressure is still unclear, overall the research to date suggests that regular intake of caffeinated coffee does not increase the risk of hypertension.

-A 2008 detailed review concluded that data from cross-sectional studies suggest an inverse linear or U-shaped association of habitual coffee use with blood pressure in different populations30.
-The authors suggested that prospective studies provide evidence of a protective effect of coffee intake (4 or more cups per day) against hypertension, mainly in women.
-Furthermore, the risk of hypertension may be lower in coffee abstainers.
-Randomized controlled trials, which are mostly of short duration (1-12 weeks), have shown that coffee intake around 5 cups per day causes a small elevation in blood pressure (1-2mmHg) when compared to abstinence or use of decaffeinated coffee.
+A 2008 review concluded that data from cross-sectional studies suggest an inverse linear or U-shaped association between habitual coffee intake and blood pressure in different populations33.
+The authors suggested that prospective studies showed a protective effect of coffee intake (4 or more cups per day) against hypertension, mainly in women.
+The study stated that further investigation was needed to discover whether abstainers are at a lower or higher risk of hypertension than occasional coffee drinkers (1–2 cups per day).
+The same study also found that randomised controlled trials, which are mostly of short duration (1-12 weeks), suggest that coffee intake of around 5 cups per day may cause a small elevation in blood pressure (1-2mmHg) when compared to abstinence or use of decaffeinated coffee.

-- A dose-response meta-analysis of 172,567 participants and 37,135 incident hypertension cases showed an inverse “J-shaped” curve with hypertension risk increasing up to 3 cups per day and decreasing with higher intakes.
-The results suggest that habitual coffee consumption of >3 cups per day was not associated with an increased risk of hypertension compared with <1 cup per day; however, a slightly elevated risk appeared to be associated with light-to-moderate consumption of 1 to 3 cups per day32.
+- A dose-response meta-analysis of 172,567 participants and 37,135 incident hypertension cases showed an inverse J-shaped curve, with hypertension risk increasing up to 3 cups per day and decreasing with higher intakes.
+The results suggest that habitual coffee consumption of >3 cups per day was not associated with an increased risk of hypertension compared with <1 cup per day; however, a slightly elevated risk appeared to be associated with light-to-moderate consumption of 1-3 cups per day35.

 - A large prospective study concluded that neither caffeinated coffee nor caffeine intake was associated with mean systolic or diastolic blood pressure, but decaffeinated coffee intake was associated with a small but clinically irrelevant decrease in mean diastolic blood pressure.
 Intakes of caffeinated coffee, decaffeinated coffee, and caffeine were not associated with the risk of incident hypertension.
-In summary, these findings suggest that caffeinated coffee, decaffeinated coffee, and caffeine are not risk factors for hypertension in postmenopausal women33.
+These findings suggest that caffeinated coffee, decaffeinated coffee, and caffeine are not risk factors for hypertension in postmenopausal women36.

-- A 2012 study considered the variability in the effect on blood pressure of caffeine intake, suggesting that compared with decaffeinated coffee, caffeinated coffee was associated with a significant increase in blood pressure.
-The authors suggested that the variability in the acute BP response to coffee may be partly explained by genetic polymorphisms of the adenosine A2A receptors and α2-adrenergic receptors34.
+- A 2012 study considered the variability in the effect of caffeine intake on blood pressure, suggesting that compared with decaffeinated coffee, caffeinated coffee was associated with a significant increase in blood pressure.
+The authors suggested that the variability in the acute BP response to coffee may be partly explained by genetic polymorphisms of the adenosine A2A receptors and α2-adrenergic receptors37.

 This information is intended for Healthcare professional audiences.